 The Power of Advertising

 The businessman was seen as the modern consumer and he could afford leisure time.
-Being outdoors and enjoying fresh air, sunshine and exercise were considered healthy.
+Being outdoors and enjoying the fresh air, sunshine and exercise were considered healthy.
 In a word, healthy men enjoyed being outdoors.

 Advertisers linked masculinity to mental and physical health.
-A clean shaven face was the face of success.
+A clean-shaven face was the face of success.